mulchus/Bytli/README.md

 Before starting, you need to create a file ".env" in PATH_TO_THE_FOLDER_WITH_SCRIPT\ and configure the environment variables by writing in it:
 ```
-BITLY_TOKEN = 'Your token for the API of the bit ly service',
+BITLY_TOKEN='Your token for the API of the bit ly service'
 ```
 which is located in the personal account of the bitly service at the link:
 ```